simonmichael/hledger_site/src/faq.md

 ### Are secondary dates and posting dates the same ?
 Which should I use ?

+These are independent features, which can be used separately or together.
-No, they're different; though often they are tried for a similar use case (transactions which have more than one date of interest).
+Both can be applied to a similar use case (transactions which have more than one date of interest).
+Secondary dates are best avoided IMHO, and they are deprecated in hledger.

+More detail:

 Here's a secondary transaction date (<https://hledger.org/hledger.html#secondary-dates>):